A Dynamic Principal Agent Problem with One-sided Commitment

 There have been very serious efforts on principal agent problems with one-sided commitment.
 For example, Grochulski-Zhang \cite{GZ2}, Jeon-Koo-Park \cite{JKK}, Niu-Yang-Zou \cite{NYZ}, Phelan \cite{Phelan}, Ray \cite{Ray}, and Zhang \cite{ZhangYuzhe} studied models where the agent is not committed.
 They restricted to the self-enforcing contracts, that is, the agent's continuation utility satisfies the IR constraint at any time.
-This is in the sprit of the renegotiation-proof equilibria, see e.g. Farrell-Maskin \cite{FM} for repeated games, and under such a contract the agent actually will never quit.
+This is in the sprit of the renegotiation-proof equilibria, see e.g. Farrell-Maskin \cite{FM} and Strulovici \cite{Strulovici}, and under such a contract the agent actually will never quit.
 We also note that these works mainly consider risk sharing in full information setting, without moral hazard and in particular without the incentive compatibility constraint.
 The works Gottlieb-Zhang \cite{GZ} and Karaivanov-Martin \cite{KM} require incentive compatibility, but also restricts the contracts to self-enforcing ones\footnote{It is called non-lapsing constraint in \cite{GZ}, and the so called front-loading constraint is also studied there.}.
-The works Ai-Li \cite{AL}, Miao-Zhang \cite{MZ}, and Thomas-Worrall \cite{TW} are also in the realm of self-enforcing contracts, but with two-sided limited commitment, namely both the principal and the agent can terminate the contract.
+The works Ai-Li \cite{AL}, Miao-Zhang \cite{MZ}, and Thomas-Worrall \cite{TW} are also in the realm of self-enforcing contracts, but with two-sided limited commitment, namely both the principal and the agent can terminate the contract early.
 In a different direction, Krueger-Uhlig \cite{KU} considered a model with multiple principals and agents where the agents are not committed to the contract and can switch to another principal.
 Their main focus is to determine endogenously the outside option of the agent, which amounts to the IR constraint, through competition of the principals.
 However, there is no discussion on the principal's behavior after the agent quits, which is the main focus of our paper.
 The work Ai-Kiku-Li-Tong \cite{AKLT} also endogenizes the outside options, through assortative matching.
 However, their stopping times for terminating the contract are exogenously given, and before that the contracts are still required to be self-enforcing.